pritish31/nanoVLM-from-scratch/README.md

 # nanoVLM from scratch

 A compact, from-scratch implementation of a **dual-encoder contrastive image–text model** — the CLIP training recipe — built on a fully synthetic dataset of coloured geometric shapes.
-A vision tower and a text tower are trained to project matching image/caption pairs to nearby points in a shared embedding space, which makes **text → image** and **image → text** retrieval possible.
+A vision encoder and the text encoder are trained to project matching image/caption pairs to nearby points in a shared embedding space, which makes **text → image** and **image → text** retrieval possible.

 The project is deliberately small and readable: no pretrained weights, no external datasets, and a